openaudioserver/open-audio-server/README.md

 ## Installing Open Audio Server

+You can use Docker to install the server.
+There is more work to be done on the docker image to support remote playback and if neccessary an image for ARM too.

+    $ docker run --name open-audio-server
+         -v /home/user/music:/data/music
+         -v /home/user/music:/data/cache
+         -v /home/user/synoman:/data/synoman
+         -v /home/user/synohtml:/data/html
+         -p 5000:5000
+         openaudioserver/open-audio-server

+You can install the server from the repository.
 First make sure you install NodeJS at least the "lts" version, then download the project from Github:

     $ git clone https://github.com/openaudioserver/open-audio-server